maxwellbade/zillow_scrape_python/README.md

-For anyone who stumbles on this page, use the "ok this works" notebook. and then just add a new city in the "multiple URLs" cell.
+For anyone who stumbles on this page, use the "zillow_final" notebook. and then just add a new city in the "multiple URLs" cell.
 That should work.
 Do not run it too many times or you'll get timed out by zillow and have to change the headers.